Paul Elvstrøm: Personal life

 Elvstrøm was married to Anne, who pre-deceased him by three years; together they had four daughters: Pia, Stine, Gitte and Trine.

 Elvstrøm continued to sail in his later years until Parkinson's disease began to afflict him.
 In 2009 he sailed his Dragonfly trimaran — solo — to visit his daughter Gitte and her family on the east coast of Sweden, 600 miles from his home.

 Elvstrøm's success and celebrity brought personal stress.
 At the 1972 Games in Munich, under the pressures of competition and his challenges facing his sail-making business, he suffered a nervous breakdown.

 He died on 7 December 2016 at the age of 88, after battling Alzheimers for a few years.

 Legacy

-As well as being remembered as arguably the greatest sailing racer ever, Elvstrøm was also known to be a model of sportsmanship.
-He is famous for his philosophy that, "If you, by winning, are losing your friends, you are not winning."
+In addition to being widely regarded as one of the most successful competitive sailors in history, Elvstrøm was recognized as a model of sportsmanship.
+He is frequently cited for his philosophy: "If you, by winning, are losing your friends, you are not winning."